gdotgordon/site_word_freq/README.md

 # site_word_frequency
 Crawls a web site and returns the most commonly occurring words longer than a specified length.

+External dependencies: The scanner uses the *"golang.org/x/net/html"* HTML parser package, so you'll need that to build.

 This program finds the most frequently occurring words of a specified minimum length for a given site.
 It is essentially a web crawler that makes its best effort to stay within the hostname